goloobab/Code-Quiz/README.md

 ## Challenges

-* Validating users input choices.
+* Determing the data type to use for questions.
-* Selecting elements from the different array options.
+* saving the users input with scores.
-* Variable naming
+* Accessing saved records from the local storage.
-* Determining which loop to use and where.
+* Returning the arrays in a sorted format.

 ## Things I learned
-* How to use the prompts, confirm and alerts
+* How useful it is to break down code using functions
-* Nesting functions
+* Using API's in Vanilla javascript.
-* The random functions
+* Havng different javascript files pointing to the same html.
-* How to declare and use variables globally and locally.
+* Making pages interactive with event listeners.
-* How to apply loops in validation
+* Storing data on the client side using the local storage.

 ## Screen Shots